pymc-devs/pymc/GOVERNANCE.md

 in becoming Core Contributors once their contributions are frequent enough and during a sustained period of time.
-But it is also an important role by itself for people who want to be part of the project but don't have the time or don't want the responsibilities that come with being a Core Contributor.
+But it is also an important role by itself for people who want to be part of the project on a more advisory-like role, as they for example might not have the time availability or don't want the responsibilities that come with being a Core Contributor.

 ### Recurring Contributor membership
 Recurring Contributors can nominate any Contributor to participate in the